1KiritoS1/1KiritoS1/README.md

 # **✌️ Hey!
 I'm a Front-End Developer from Ukraine. ✌️**
 > ### About me:
 ____
 I specialize in website layout, adaptation, and also their animation.
 I have experience in Figma and Photoshop.
-I haven't had a chance to work on real orders yet, but I've been practicing a lot and am finally ready to start working as a freelancer.
-I hope you will help me with it.
-I'm ready to start right now!

 🎓Tools:
 - HTML5